mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

 Electronic circuit
 ******************
 First, the electronic components can be assembled.
-This will require a soldring station as everything will be connected via the stripboard.
+This will require a soldering station as everything will be connected via the stripboard.
 On the following figure, one can see the correct circuit to reproduce.

 .. figure:: _static/ElectronicCircuit.png